edhzsz/MLUND/projects/smartcab/Report.md

 * Next Waypoint (3 states)

 This produces a space of possible states of size 48 (2 x 4 x 2 x 3).
 This is the smallest possible state pace that contains all the information to take an informed desition with the current rules.
-For each state, there are 4 possible actions to be taken so the model needs at least
-192 steps to visit at least once each state.
-For each execution the agent visits at most 100(trials)x50(max deadline)=5,000 states, so each state is visited at most 26 times which looks good enough specially if there are enough combinations of states and actions that are not worth visiting more than once.
+For each execution the agent visits at most 100(trials)x50(max deadline)=5,000 states, so each state is visited at most 104 times which looks good enough specially if there are enough combinations of states and actions that are not worth visiting more than once.

 The last two space definitions have the problem of being specielized for the current setup of the learning problem and could have problems